-The library denoted by the library logical name IEEE contains packages FLOAT_GENERIC_PKG and FLOAT_PKG.13 The following conformance rules shall apply as they pertain to the use and implementation of these packages:
+The library denoted by the library logical name IEEE contains packages FLOAT\GENERIC\PKG and FLOAT\PKG.
+The following conformance rules shall apply as they pertain to the use and implementation of these packages:

 - a) The package declarations may be modified to include additional data required by tools, but modifications shall in no way change the external interfaces or simulation behavior of the description.
-It is permissible to add comments and/or attributes to the package declarations, but not to change or delete any original lines of the approved package declaration. - b) The FLOAT_GENERIC_PKG package body and the FLOAT_PKG package instantiation declaration provided in the machine-readable files accompanying this standard (see Annex A) represent the formal semantics of the implementation of the FLOAT_GENERIC_PKG and FLOAT_PKG packages.
+It is permissible to add comments and/or attributes to the package declarations, but not to change or delete any original lines of the approved package declaration. - b) The FLOAT\GENERIC\PKG package body and the FLOAT\PKG package instantiation declaration provided in the IEEE 1076 Open Source Repository represent the formal semantics of the implementation of the FLOAT\GENERIC\PKG and FLOAT\PKG packages.
 Implementers of these packages may choose to simply compile the package body and package instantiation declaration as it is, or they may choose to implement the packages in the most efficient form available to the user.
 Implementers shall not implement semantics that differ from the formal semantics provided herein.